 - Understand what you will be doing with any US retirement plans.
 You may be able to leave a 401K plan in tact.
 You may have to roll over to an IRA.
 Either way this requires research and should not be left until the last minute.

 - Vehicle.
 I purchased a vehicle last year (in my moms name).
 I have a family of 6 so every time I visited Calgary I had to rent a vehicle.
 This cost me $2000 every time, so I bought an old minivan for $8000 that I used during my visits.

 Thank you, Chris for generously sharing these great tips!

-As of March 2017, exchanging your U.S. dollars for Canadian dollars means you are now getting far more colorful bills for your green U.S. bills.
-The exchange rate as of this date is USD $1.00 buys you CDN $1.28 +/-
+As of Fall 2017, exchanging your U.S. dollars (USD) for Canadian dollars (CAD) means you are now getting far more colorful bills for your green U.S. bills.
+The exchange rate continues to be favourable, despite a slight drop in the USD.

 When I was teaching overseas in the late 1990's, one Canadian dollar only got me $0.70 cents American.
-When I returned to Canada in 2003, the exchange rate had shifted so much just in the last few months before I returned that I lost C$14,000 on the exchange rate change.
+When I returned to Canada, the exchange rate had shifted so much just in the last few months before I returned that I lost C$14,000 on the exchange rate change.
 Enough to buy my family a nice little new car at the time.

 The good thing?
 I had "hedged" some of my money in Euros, which went up dramatically at the time, meaning I ONLY lost $14,000 (a silver lining to my cloud)

 Hedge, hedge, hedge: Mix your holdings up between U.S. dollars, Canadian dollars, Euros, Swiss Francs, Yen, CNY (RMB), etc. Hedging is always the safest bet if maintaining your capital is your priority.